 Child and Dependent Care Credit & Flexible Benefit Plans

-Question: Why did I receive a Form W-2 reporting a benefit of $3,000 in Box 10 when my employer set aside $3,000 in wages for dependent care under a dependent care benefit plan?
+Question: Why does my Form W-2 report a benefit of $3,000 in box 10 when my employer set aside $3,000 in wages for dependent care under a dependent care assistance plan?

-This type of plan is an agreement to voluntarily reduce your salary in return for an employer-provided fringe benefit.
+When you choose to participate in a dependent care assistance program through your employer, your employer has to report that value in box 10 of your Form W-2.
+This type of plan is a voluntary agreement to reduce your salary in return for an employer-provided fringe benefit.

-- You are receiving a tax benefit because you are not paying taxes on the money that is set aside to pay for the dependent care.
+You're receiving a tax benefit because under the plan, you're not paying taxes on the money set aside to pay for the dependent care.

 - Publication 503, Child and Dependent Care Expenses

 - Publication 17, Your Federal Income Tax for Individuals

 - Am I Eligible to Claim the Child and Dependent Care Credit?